 Examination of Teeth of Your Horse

-The Teeth of a Horse you should be examined at least once every 12 months if it is grazing.
-Horses which are stabled or fed concentrates should have their teeth checked every six months.
+The Teeth of a Horse should be examined at least once every 12 months if it is grazing.
+Horses that are stabled or fed concentrates should have their teeth checked every six months.
 Young horses will need more frequent inspections.
 You must have to require a systematic approach which is vital for an equine dental examination.
 This approach depends on:

 - Evaluation of oral soft tissue.